RigidSeine/TenkiAme/TenkiAme_Notes.md

       - A restoration was made to the MVP version which got it working again after a restart to the VM.
       - However, it is broken again after no more changes.
 This is probably caused by the original problem which seems to be intermittent.
       - Time to implement logging.
+- `curl: (35) schannel: next InitializeSecurityContext failed: Unknown error (0x80092012) - The revocation function was unable to check revocation for the certificate.` was encountered trying to run the curl command for the Niwa UV API.
+  - Appending `--ssl-no-revoke` as an additional parameter to the command bypassed this issue.
+I trust Niwa enough.